david-stewart/jet_and_thermal/readme.md

   5. 0 or 1, determining if a vector of the pT's of all the jets constitents should be written to the output tree.
 Generally this isn't required.
   6. The number of background samples used (generally can be 1)
-  7. The seed used for the random generator (note that this isn't used in the code's default usecase)
+  7. The seed used for the random number generator (note that this isn't used in the code's default use case, or in the analysis as described here)

 ## Transform Output data in Input `.parquet` Files for Ipynb